-Who the Heck is Brian Passman?
+Who the Heck is Brian Passman

 That was easy to achieve on an annual salary of £60.
-My transport was a rickety wreck of a bicycle till a parishioner stopped me in the street and gave me £20 to buy a new bicycle.
+My transport was a rickety wreck of a bicycle until a parishioner stopped me in the street and gave me £20 to buy a new one.

 I enjoyed my work.
 It brought me into contact with some wonderful people.
 I was astonished at the generosity of spirit which so many people showed, streets ahead of us in the seminary.

-In the seminary we had been taught, and I fully accepted, that celibacy was a higher way of serving God and our people, a total dedication.
+In the seminary, we had been taught, and I fully accepted, that celibacy was a higher way of serving God and our people, a total dedication.
 The dedication of my Anglican and agnostic friends didn’t seem to suffer one jot from being married.

 As one elderly priest put it to me, “We never chose celibacy, Brian.
 We chose the priesthood and celibacy was the rule we had to accept to get what we wanted, the priesthood.”